-This funding may be used to establish work-based learning opportunities targeting smalland micro-businesses (i.e., businesses with twenty-five [25] or fewer employees) to bridge the gap for business retention and expansion with funding for on-the-job training (OJT), work experience (WEX), and Incumbent Worker Grant Training (IWG).
+This funding may be used to establish work-based learning opportunities targeting small-and micro-businesses (i.e., businesses with twenty-five [25] or fewer employees) to bridge the gap for business retention and expansion with funding for on-the-job training (OJT), work experience (WEX), and Incumbent Worker Grant training (IWG).
 Emphasis should be placed on historically underutilized businesses, industries significantly impacted by the pandemic, or businesses located in an economically distressed Tier 1 or Tier 2 county.
+A non-profit is eligible to participate as a WEX worksite and only eligible to participate in OJT if it is a W-2 employer.
+OJT funds may also be used to assist with wage reimbursement for those participating in apprenticeship activities.

-This grant will address some of the limited services currently available via regular program funding for work-based learning activities and help employers address the skills gap they are experiencing as part of the tighter labor force by assisting with the cost of training new employees via OJT, and building the future workforce via work WEX, and addressing skills gaps of the incumbent workforce.
+This grant will address some of the limited services currently available via regular program funding for work-based learning activities and help employers address the skills gap they are experiencing as part of the tighter labor force by assisting with the cost of training new employees via OJT, building the future workforce via WEX, and addressing skills gaps of the incumbent workforce.

-For OJT activities, wages will be reimbursed at a rate of 75%.
+For OJT activities, wages will be reimbursed at a rate of fifty percent (50%) to seventy-five percent (75%).
 Wages for WEX will be paid at the hourly rate of the prevailing wage for similar positions.
 Staff should refer to the specific ARPA OJT forms when developing OJT agreements.
 Services provided to employers should be keyed into NCWorks Online.